Charsadda: Rivers

-There are three rivers flowing in Charsadda: the River Jindi, the Kabul River and the Swat River; these are the main source of irrigation for Charsadda.
+Three rivers flow in Charsadda: the River Jindi, the Kabul River and the Swat River; these are the main source of irrigation for Charsadda.
 The three rivers then merge and join the Indus River.

 Administration

-The district is administratively subdivided into three tehsils – Charsadda, Tangi, and Shabqadar which contained a total of 49 Union Councils.
+The district is administratively subdivided into three tehsils – Charsadda, Tangi, and Shabqadar, which contain a total of 49 Union Councils.

 Education

 Bacha Khan University is a public university situated in Charsadda, named after Abdul Ghaffar Khan (Bacha Khan).

 Cemetery

 Charsadda's huge cemetery lies south of the tehsil bazaar.
 It currently occupies an area of 3x4 km, but it used to be bigger — a lot of the current town has been built on top of the old cemetery, often illegally.
 Two major roads (the Khushal Khan Khattak and Ali Khan roads) cut across the cemetery from north to south, connecting Charsadda with areas to the south like Prang and Babara.
 Various other roads also cross over the cemetery, connecting other villages and towns.
 Heavy traffic like trucks and trailers use these roads, which causes additional stress on the underlying graves.

 The age of the cemetery is not known.
 One local tradition holds that Ahmad Shah Durrani originally endowed the land to the locals as a reward for their military support during his Indian campaigns.
 Another tradition places it in the 15th century, when there was widespread migration of Pashtun tribes into the Peshawar valley.
 These migrations would have been accompanied by violent conflict, and the battlefields were supposedly seen as unfit for cultivating or living on after they had been "stained with human blood".
 According to Qasim Jan Mohammadzai, the cemetery likely originated when the local population converted to Islam and thus began to bury their dead close to their villages.
 The site chosen for the cemetery would have originally been communal land, known in Pashtun as Shamilat, that had previously been used for cattle grazing.

-Different clans (Khels) each have different sections of the cemetery to bury their dead in.
+Each clans (Khels) has its distinct section of the cemetery to bury their dead in.
 The boundaries between these sections are marked by shallow trenches or brick walls.
 The Durrani tribe, for example, has their section in the northeast; it is marked off by barbed wire and shaded by tall trees.
 Most of the graves in this section are decorated with marble slabs; many of them belong to the period of Durrani rule.
 There are also separate sections for Christians and Ahmadis near the main Janazgah, as well as a separate section for non-locals in the southeastern part of the cemetery.
 In this section, called the Musafirkhana, anyone may bury without needing prior permission.